davidmurdoch/shopify-theme-sync/README.md

  2. edit the properties of `config.json` to match your Shopify shops' *private app* credentials (you can do this by going to https://{yourshop}.myshopify.com/admin/apps/private) then point the config file's `directory` property to your themes' folders.

  3. Run the command `npm start` (or `node app`) and start editing your Shopify templates!

+*If you have any questions about these steps, or don't know how to use a command line tool like this one, feel free to open an issue here and/or ask about it on StackOverflow.*

 ## Options